louison0317/COVID_Game_VBA/README.md

 By adjusting the `alert level` and implementing measures such as setting up `testing stations`.
 Meaning while, player have to find a perfect balance between safeguarding the welfare of their citizens and the city's economy.

-* Each measure comes with its own set of negative consequences.
+* Each measure comes with its own set of `negative consequences`.
 > For instance, setting up numerous testing stations may help prevent widespread infection, but it will require reallocating staff from hospitals, leading to a shortage of healthcare workers and an increase in mortality rates.

 > Alternatively, choosing to impose a city-wide lockdown to restrict public movement can effectively curb the spread, but it will inflict significant economic damage.